-To do the work I am doing now, which is speaking, training and coaching, I knew I had to learn more about public speaking and develop the confidence to be able to speak to audiences of any size.
+To do the work I’m doing now, which is speaking, training and coaching, I knew I had to learn more about public speaking and develop the confidence to speak to audiences of any size.

 The first thing I did to get better at public speaking was to enrol in a Toastmasters course.
 I found it so challenging that I didn’t even finish the course.
-I made up the excuse that I was too busy to go to classes after work in the evenings.
+I made up the excuse I was too busy to go to classes after work in the evenings.

-Luckily I had enough sense to persist with it and over the years, through attending different workshops, seminars and training programs, I put myself in situations where I was forced to speak in groups or in front of audiences.
+Luckily, I had enough sense to persist with it and over the years, through attending different workshops, seminars and training programs, I put myself in situations where I was forced to speak in groups or in front of audiences.

 Whatever your reason is, the clearer you are about what your outcomes are, the better you’ll be able to structure your talk, presentation or training program to meet those outcomes.

 - Be authentic and real.
-A common mistake speakers make is to try and be perfect when they’re in front of an audience.
-They have a belief that they need to impress the audience with their appearance, how they speak, their movement and body language and they forget the real reason why they’re in front of the audience.
+A common mistake speakers make is to try to be perfect when they’re in front of an audience.
+They have a belief they need to impress the audience with their appearance, how they speak, their movement and body language and they forget the real reason why they’re in front of the audience.

 While sharing results are important, the thing to remember is people will relate to stories of struggle ad failure more than success.
-Also, the personal your stories are, the more universal appealing they are.
+Also, the personal your stories are, the more universally appealing they are.
 The key is to give as much value as you can without expecting anything in return.

 In the training world, there is a rule that for every hour of delivery, there needs to be a minimum of 10 hours preparation, sometimes as much as 20 hours of preparation.
-If a speaker has prepared adequately and practiced their talk or presentation, then any nervousness will go away and they are more likely to be fully present and enjoy the experience.
+If a speaker has prepared adequately and practiced their talk or presentation, then any nervousness will go away and they’re more likely to be fully present and enjoy the experience.

-While there are many more things to take into consideration when you’re in front of an audience, these are some of the fundamental things that apply every single time when speaking.
-Once you start applying these, your notice a vast improvement in your speaking ability.
+While there are many more things to take into consideration when you’re in front of an audience, these are fundamental things that apply every single time when speaking.
+Once you apply these, you’ll notice a vast improvement in your speaking ability.